Helpful Tips & Tricks - Wood Mounted Stampers

 Additional Tips For A Better Imprint

-2. Again, experiment a few imprints on the side or on a disposable paper or envelope to be imprinted on - BEFORE imprinting on your final paper or envelopes to get the best possible, consistent impression and results.
+2. EXPERIMENT.
+Test experiment a few imprints on the side on a disposable paper or envelope to be imprinted on - BEFORE imprinting on your final paper or envelopes to get the best possible, consistent impression and results.
 Once you find the right combinations that works best for your design and stamper, keep using that same method.
-Try also pausing for a second when the inked rubber design makes contact with your paper or envelope, instead of a quick hit to get more ink absorption and darker results.
+Try also pausing for a second or two when the inked rubber design makes contact with your paper or envelope, instead of a quick hit to get more ink absorption and darker results.
 A quick hit, or imprint, maybe the cause for improper, lighter-than-usual, uneven imprint results or it may just work best, depending on your design and project.
 Experiment on the side to find the best results.